 Some mattresses come with a warranty that covers the cost of recycling or disposing of your mattress when you are done using it.
 If this is the case with your mattress, it is well worth checking to see whether your mattress company will cover the fees associated with mattress recycling or disposing of it.

-This not only can save you money in the long term by reducing how much you spend on disposal fees in the future, but it can also help protect the environment by keeping toxic chemicals and allergens out of our landfills and water systems.
+This can save you money in the long term by reducing how much you spend on disposal fees in the future and help protect the environment by keeping toxic chemicals and allergens out of our landfills and water systems.

 So if your mattress is still covered under warranty, check to see whether you can use this perk to reduce the costs and environmental impact of upgrading your bed.

-If you have ever purchased a new mattress, then chances are that you have been offered a buyback or disposal program by your retailer.
-These programs are designed to help mattress owners get rid of their old mattresses in an environmentally friendly way.
+If you have ever purchased a new mattress, your retailer may have offered a buyback or disposal program.
+These programs are designed to help mattress owners dispose of their old mattresses in an environmentally friendly way.

-So if your mattress retailer offers a buyback or disposable program, consider taking advantage of it and getting your old mattress recycled so that it doesn’t end up adding to the ever-growing landfill problem.
+So if your mattress retailer offers a buyback or disposable program, consider taking advantage of it and recycling your old mattress so that it doesn’t end up adding to the ever-growing landfill problem.

 In many states across the country, mattress manufacturers must collect a special disposal fee on top of the regular cost of new mattresses and box springs.
 This fee is often referred to as a “bed tax,” and it is intended to help cover the costs of properly disposing of old mattresses when they are replaced.
 In states such as California, Connecticut, and Rhode Island, it is estimated that almost 20 million mattresses are disposed of every year in the United States.